-When you ship through FedEx or UPS, most packages make it to their destinations intact and on time.
-But, what do you do during those rare occurrences when a package is lost in transit?
-Who exactly is to be blamed when this happens?
+When you ship through DHL, FedEx, UPS, or USPS most packages make it to their destinations intact and on time.
+But, what about those rare occurrences when packages are lost in transit?
+Who exactly gets blamed when this happens?
 The seller or the shipper?

 In most cases, it is the retailer who bites the bullet.
-This is because the customer considers the business they ordered from to be responsible for everything that happens until the order reaches them.
+This is because customers the accountability of the package from checkout to delivery falls on the business they ordered from rather than the shipping carrier, a third party.

-Your brand reputation takes a huge hit, customer churn rate hits the roof, and staying ahead of competitors becomes next to impossible when there are multiple delivery exceptions.
-Even if you have handed over the package to the shipping carrier, you hold the responsibility for it reaching the customer’s doorstep on time.
+Your brand reputation takes a huge hit, customer churn rate hits the roof, and staying ahead of competitors becomes next to impossible (Uff 😤)

 If a package that was en route to a customer goes certifiably missing and has not arrived at their doorstep four or five days after schedule, then it can be officially considered lost.

-When you suspect a package is lost, wait it out a maximum of seven days beyond the day of expected delivery.
+When you suspect your packages as lost, wait it out a maximum of seven days beyond the day of expected delivery.

 In most cases though, the issue is either a wrong address or a weather-related one.
 Quite simply, it is not unheard of for a package to turn up a day or two late.